-And, I’m guessing that most of you weren’t here nine months ago.
-As one of my favorite paper publications used to say as they flogged unsold back issues: “If you haven’t read it yet, it’s new for you!”
+I console myself by guessing that most of you weren’t here nine months ago.
+As one of my favorite paper publications used to say: “If you haven’t read it yet, it’s new for you!”

 Blast from the Past!

 A post we really, really loved to write, and read, and re-read…